 Purchase UM/UIM coverage.
 Life is unpredictable and you obviously can’t count on anyone else to look out for your interests.
 So if the unthinkable happens, it is better to be sure your bases are as completely covered as possible.

 Don’t go from law firm to law firm asking what is the biggest award you can get.
 Doing some research to get an idea of what your claim is worth is a good idea, but if you give the sense that that you’re just kicking the tires to find the so-called “highest bidder,” they will rightly turn you down.

 A reputable firm will not promise you a win in any case.

 It all comes down to a lawyer’s discretion

 As you can see, there is no shortage of reasons for a lawyer to decline to represent you.

 So if you have to make a little effort before you even make the call to shore up your case by double checking your insurance coverage, organizing your medical bills, receipts and paycheck stubs, it is most likely worth your time.

-If you can make a convincing case up front to your potential lawyer, he or she will be better able to argue your claim with passion and conviction down the road.
+If you can make a convincing case up front to your potential motorcycle lawyer, he or she will be better able to argue your claim (and get you a settlement) with passion and conviction down the road.

 Do you have more questions about how to build your strongest case?

-Pennsylvania motorcycle accident attorney Lee Gaber, Esquire is happy to take your call at 888-292-5352 for PA and NJ accident consultation.
+Pennsylvania motorcycle accident attorney Lee Gaber, Esquire is happy to take your call at 888-292-5352 for PA accident consultation.
 Remember, consultations are free, and there’s no fee until we win.